- Nov 1, 2021

 There’s often a sense of shame that goes hand in hand with sleep problems.
 It’s just sleep, you may tell yourself.
 Why should something so small and ordinary be affecting my whole life?
 But therein lies the catch: trouble sleeping is a serious issue.
 Here at the Boston Center for Health Psychology and Biofeedback, we recognize how severely insomnia can impact your ability to enjoy life.
 That’s why we provide a safe, nonjudgmental space where there is no shame in admitting how much trouble sleeping bothers you.

-Our practice’s core approach is Cognitive Behavioral Therapy for insomnia (CBTi).
+The core approach of our Boston, MA-based practice is Cognitive Behavioral Therapy for insomnia (CBTi).
 The goal of CBTi is to change the unhelpful habits that contribute to insomnia.
 This is done by focusing on the behavioral, cognitive, and physiological aspects of your sleep issues.

 Exploring the behavioral aspect of insomnia means looking at the association between bed and sleep.
 Specifically, we are interested in how this association has been disrupted in your life and how unhealthy habits have trained your body not to relax when you are in bed.
 For instance, imagine a stretch of time when you can’t sleep well because you’re stressed about an upcoming event.
 Even when the event passes and your stress goes away, your body learns that getting in bed means worrying, not sleeping.
 In this way, insomnia often takes on a life of its own even when the stressful event is gone.